muraliThokala/sdk-nrf/samples/wifi/ble_coex/README.rst

      -DSHIELD=nrf7002ek_nrf7001

-The generated HEX file to be used is :file:`ble_coex/build/merged.hex`.
+The generated HEX files to be used are :file:`ble_coex/build/merged_CPUNET.hex` and :file:`ble_coex/build/merged.hex`

 Use the Bluetooth throughput sample from the :file:`nrf/samples/bluetooth/throughput` folder on the peer nRF5340 DK device.